 Hornwort has a nice bushy look to it and offers just the right amount of coverage for your fish.
 Best of all, this species can be planted in multiple ways.
 If you want to ground your hornwort, it can be buried in the substrate.
 However, if you want to have it as a floating plant and skip the hassle of rooting it down, you also have this option.

 Overall, this is a hardy and very easy to care for plant.
-Beginners can take care of the hornwort quite easily.
+Beginners can take care of the hornwort quite easily, which is also why it’s on my list of great beginner friendly aquatic plants.
 The temperature range is pretty big and goes from 58 degrees Fahrenheit all the way up to 86 degrees Fahrenheit.

 Light requirements are moderate and you can add fertilizer to this plant if you want to.
 Just make sure to trim the hornwort often so it does not overtake your tank space.